neezcha/neezcha.github.io/projects/spaceMan.md

 <img class="ui tiny left circular floated image" src="../images/SM 4.png">

 I was in charge of the astronaut’s movements, using a state machine for the different images of the space explorer as they moved around the scene.
 I also worked on the menu, background sound, and background image.
 My teammates focused on the tools, the malfunctions, and together we worked on these three components interactions.
 It was a simple but cute game.
-During this project I learned how to incorporate and use code written by a team.
+This was one of my first projects working with multiple people and incorperating our code to activley work together.

 <div class="ui small rounded images">
   <img class="ui image" src="../images/SM 0.png">